Noural06/llm-geographic-bias-mental-health/README.md

 If you use this repository, please cite:

 **Lakrimdi, N. (2026). _Does Where You Are Shape What You Get?
 Geographic Variation in Large Language Model Responses to Mental Health Queries._ MSc Data Science Dissertation, Middlesex University.**

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.
+**Note:** The MIT License applies to the source code in this repository.
+The dissertation text, figures, and other written materials remain © 2026 Eleonora.
+Please cite the work appropriately if referencing the dissertation.